vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/hostrule.md

 The `throttle` will be in effect only when `enabled` is set to `true`.
 The possible values of `throttle` are DISABLED (0), LOW (50), MEDIUM (30) and HIGH (10).

 The AKO sets the duration of logging the non-significant logs to infinity by default.
 It is the responsibility of the user to disable the non-significant logs when it is no longer required.

+#### Configure TCP Settings

+The TCP Settings section is responsible for configuring Parent virtualservice specific parameters using the HostRule CRD.
+The `tcpSettings` block, in addition to any other parameters provided in the HostRule, is only applied to Parent VSes and dedicated VSes.
+The `tcpSettings` block does not have any effect on child VSes.

+In order to consume TCP setting configurations for parent VSes, the HostRule must be matched to a Shared/Dedicated VS FQDN, using the existing `fqdn` field in HostRule.
+Where dedicated VSes are created corresponding to a single application, Shared VSes would host multiple application FQDNs.
+Therefore, in order to apply a HostRule to a dedicated VS, users can simply provide the application FQDN in the HostRule `fqdn` field.
+For Shared VSes however, users can either provide the AKO programmed Shared VS FQDN (TODO: Provide link), or utilize the `fqdnType: Contains` parameter with the Shared VS name itself.

+        fqdn: foo.com     # dedicated VS
+        fqdnType: Exact
+        tcpSetting:
+          listeners:
+          - port: 6443
+            enableSSL: true

+        fqdn: Shared-VS-L7-1.admin.avi.com    # AKO configured Shared VS fqdn
+        fqdnType: Exact
+        tcpSetting:
+          loadBalancerIP: 10.10.10.1

+        fqdn: Shared-VS-L7-1      # bound for clusterName--Shared-VS-L7-1
+        fqdnType: Contains
+        tcpSetting:
+          loadBalancerIP: 10.10.10.1

 #### Status Messages